 Breckenridge Alpine Slide

-Speeding down a cement track on a plastic sled with a simple lever for a break was the best part of Summer at the Breckenridge Fun Park (now called Peak 8 Base Camp as part of Epic Discovery) according to my kids.
+Speeding down a cement track on a plastic sled with a simple lever for a brake was the best part of Summer at the Breckenridge Fun Park (now called Peak 8 Base Camp as part of Epic Discovery) according to my kids.

 It was the sense of controlling your own destiny and the ever-present danger of wiping out that made them want to go again and again.
 Years later, the Alpine coaster is still the topic of family lore.